-The Fund may accept subscriptions in Digital Assets.
+The Fund may accept subscriptions in Digital Assets however these will be limited to Stablecoins.
 It should be noted the Fund will determine the Digital Assets that can be used to make an Investment into the Fund.
 The Digital Assets will be valued in accordance with the Valuation Section of this PPM (subject to the approval of the Directors).